alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 A system may repair prior mistakes.

-Change becomes drift when it weakens, replaces, merges, or abandons a structure that was supposed to remain preserved.
+Change becomes drift when it weakens, replaces, merges, reassigns, or abandons a structure that was supposed to remain preserved.

 The question is not: